 Most of the time, having these symptoms does not mean you have gallbladder cancer.
 Other conditions have similar symptoms.
-See a doctor if you have any of these symptoms and it does not go away.
+Call your primary care doctor if you have any of these symptoms and they do not go away.

 If you are diagnosed with gallbladder cancer, your doctor will likely refer to you a specialist in liver and gastrointestinal cancers who can determine the best next steps for diagnosis and treatment.

-- Radiation therapy, which at Rush usually involves advanced technologies that treat the cancer while protecting surrounding tissue.
+- Radiation therapy, which usually involves advanced technologies that treat the cancer without damaging the surrounding tissue.

-- Complementary therapies, such as acupuncture, massage and other options to help you cope with pain, loss of energy and other challenges related to gallbladder cancer.
+- Complementary therapies such as acupuncture, massage and other options to help you cope with pain, fatigue and other challenges related to gallbladder cancer.